rtviii/riboxyz/README.md

 ### Datastructure:

+- [ ] Pydantic 2.0

+- [ ] rewrite taxonomy inference: **<<<<<<<<<<**
+    - src ids and host ids separately
+    - use "taxonomy.tax_infer_by_proportions" for a first-hand notion of what the structure is (add a new field ot the schema)
+    - [ ] flesh out the taxonomy : [src + host] [nodes in the db, hierarchy in the app(pull in the lib, construct dynamically on app start from assets)]

+- [ ] expand classification to rnas, trnas, factors
     - [ ] integrate hmm-based classification into the process pipeline
-- [ ] expand classification to rnas, trnas, factors
     - working on a proposoal with Khanh and Anton
+    - can make progress on this without curation

 - [ ] improve ligand recognition ( BIRD, CCD?):
     ### TODO:
     - BIRD has types, perhaps that's somewhat better biochemical classification
+    * Added drugbank and pubchem references, that should be enough for now
+    - [ ] Make sure the new types are propagated everywhere (including the api)
     - [ ] fit ligand parsing, transposition and fileformats to the new "polymeric factors" schema

 # Roadmap